Organic Electronics Laboratory

 Education and Research Activities in the Laboratory

-We determine research themes from a wide range of research fields, from basic studies related to materials to practically operable active elements in circuits, depending on the interests and aptitudes of individual students.
-In addition, we foster independent thinking and a top-level mindset necessary for researchers through joint research with research institutes home and abroad, as well as presentations at international conferences.
-Thus, we aim to cultivate researchers who have a broad knowledge of science and a perspective toward industrial applications.
+We determine individual research projects ranging from basic science to development of operable devices, depending on the interests and aptitudes of the students.
+We foster independent thinking and a top-level mindset necessary for a researcher through joint research with institutes in Japan and overseas.
+Thus, we aim to cultivate researchers with a broad knowledge of science and a keen interest toward industrial applications.

-1. Elucidation of carrier transport mechanisms in organic semiconductors.
+2. Elucidation of carrier transport mechanisms in organic semiconductors

-3. Basic research on flexible THz imaging devices using organic transistor structures.
+4. Development of flexible THz imaging devices using organic transistor structures

 Explanatory Pictures of Research Activities